 Programme Minimum Maximum

 BSc (Standard Route) Three years Six years

-BSc (Graduate Entry Route) Two years Six years
+BSc (Graduate Entry Route) Two and a half years Six years

-^{} This period may vary if recognition of prior learning is permitted.
+This period may vary if recognition of prior learning is permitted.

 You should aim to complete three full courses or equivalent in an academic year.